 - A. Elementary- All doors of the elementary school will be locked at all times with the following exceptions: - 1.
-Front Doors the front doors will be unlocked from 7:30-8:15 a.m. daily After 8:15 a.m. anyone wishing to enter the building will be: - Required to buzz in - Upon entering, report to office - B. Middle/ High School All doors of the middle/high school will be locked at all times with the following exceptions: - 1.
-Bus Doors-the bus doors will be unlocked from 7:30-8:15 a.m. daily After 8:15 a.m. anyone wishing to enter the building will be: - Required to buzz in - Upon entering, report to the office to sign in - 2.
+Front Doors the front doors will be unlocked from 7:45-8:15 a.m. daily for student entrance

+After 8:15 a.m. anyone wishing to enter the building will be:

+- Required to buzz in - B. Middle/ High School All doors of the middle/high school will be locked at all times with the following exceptions: - Bus Doors-the bus doors will be unlocked from 7:45-8:00 a.m. daily for student entrance After 8:00 a.m. anyone wishing to enter the building will be: - Required to buzz in - 2.
 After school hours the building will be unlocked at times determined by the activities on that date